revectores/notes/formal_science/math/algebra/abstract_algebra/group_theory.md

-6. There's only one identical element of $x$.
+6. There's only one identical element of any $x\in G$.

 	> Proof.
-Assume there's another identical element notes as `e'` that statifies
+Assume there's another identical element notes as $e'$ that statifies
 	>
 	> $$
 	> e'\cdot x = e\cdot x